 Like walking on ice, driving in winter is all about smooth power delivery and maintaining traction.
 But keeping traction in a pickup truck can be a challenge.
-Unlike traditional passenger cars, a pickup trucks are usually rear-wheel drive and designed to carry heavy cargo which makes for a lightweight back half.
+Unlike traditional passenger cars, pickup trucks are usually rear-wheel drive and designed to carry heavy cargo which makes for a lightweight back half.
 The amount of grip that you’re able to get from your tires is directly related to how much weight they carry.
 When the truck is unloaded and the balance is toward the front, the weight doesn’t easily shift to the rear and so the tires don’t have enough traction to get you moving and they end up spinning.

-To offset the imbalance, especially with a rear-wheel drive truck, we recommend adding some additional weight in the bed.
-But you don’t won’t to add too much or the heavy rear end could try to swing like a pendulum around turns, potentially causing an accident.
-To find the right amount of weight, refer to the standard and maximum payload rating for your vehicle which will give you range for the added ballast weights.
+To offset the imbalance, especially with a rear-wheel-drive truck, we recommend adding some additional weight in the bed.
+But you don’t want to add too much or the heavy rear end could try to swing like a pendulum around turns, potentially causing an accident.
+To find the right amount of weight, refer to the standard and maximum payload rating for your vehicle which will give you the range for the added ballast weights.
 Even as little as 100-200 pounds of sandbags should be enough to make a big difference and get you the traction you need to get moving.

 We also recommend loading your weight as close to centered over the rear axle as you can.
 This will help to minimize the weight transfer while braking and reduce the chance of the dangerous pendulum effect.
 Make sure you use the ZeroSkid® rubber mat that is part of the DualLiner modular system to ensures that your ballast weight stays exactly where you put it so it won’t slide around, bang into the sides of the bed, or cause a sudden unexpected, and dangerous weight transfer while cornering or braking.